MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsServerPatchVersion.md

 ## DESCRIPTION
 This cmdlet returns the Skype for Business Server version for each component installed on the server.
 It replaces the previous methods (Windows Registry and WMI Classes).
-You should have installed at least November 2015 Cumulative Update (6.0.9319.102) for Skype for Business Server 2015.
+You should have installed November 2015 Cumulative Update (6.0.9319.102) for Skype for Business Server 2015 or later.

 ## EXAMPLES